-While the celebrity chef doesn’t hail from Las Vegas, he now has four restaurants here, including Momofuku with must-try Korean-American dishes at the Cosmopolitan of Las Vegas, chef’s inventive spin on global street food at Bāng Bar, Moon Palace with counter service for Tastys, Hot Chips, and Half Dips, and Majordōmo Meat & Fish at the Palazzo with its a smoked prime rib cart, Korean barbecue, and a raw bar.
+While the celebrity chef doesn’t hail from Las Vegas, he now has two restaurants here, including Momofuku with must-try Korean-American dishes at the Cosmopolitan of Las Vegas, and the chef’s inventive spin on global street food at Bāng Bar.

 The Spanish-born chef took Las Vegas by storm with his stellar multi-course tasting experience é by José Andrés inside Jaleo, his tapas restaurant at the Cosmopolitan of Las Vegas.
 He also has China Poblano, a twist on Chinese and Mexican fare at the resort, along with Bazaar Meat by José Andrés at the Sahara, one of the best steakhouses in the city.

 Culinary trailblazers back in the 1940s found a way to keep gamblers inside the resorts with cheap food, and lots of it.
-El Rancho Vegas, the Strip’s first resort, came up with the chuck wagon, the earliest version of the modern day buffet to turn up in Las Vegas.
+El Rancho Vegas, the Strip’s first resort, came up with the chuck wagon, the earliest version of the modern-day buffet to turn up in Las Vegas.
 Those early chuck wagons might have served some hot dishes along with cold cuts.
 El Rancho Vegas’ Buckaroo Buffet only charged a dollar for all-you-can-eat fare when it opened.
-The pandemic closed the 70-plus Las Vegas buffets inside casinos, and only a handful have returned, including three of the best — the Buffet at Wynn, Wicked Spoon at the Cosmopolitan of Las Vegas, and Bacchanal Buffet at Caesars Palace.
+The pandemic closed the 70-plus Las Vegas buffets inside casinos, and several have returned, including three of the best — the Buffet at Wynn, Wicked Spoon at the Cosmopolitan of Las Vegas, and Bacchanal Buffet at Caesars Palace.

 The shrimp cocktail earned its place in Vegas dining lore when casinos put it on the menu for 50 cents to lure gamblers in 1959.
-Other places might have cheaper shrimp cocktails (Think the Horizon Cafe at Skyline Hotel & Casino on Boulder Highway with its 24-hour $2.25 version.).
+Jack Binion’s Steak has one for $26.95.
+And Saginaw’s Deli at Circa has one for $12.
+Other places might have cheaper shrimp cocktails (Think the Horizon Cafe at Skyline Hotel & Casino on Boulder Highway with its 24-hour $2.25 version.)

 Reservations To Make in Advance

-Restaurant Guy Savoy; é Bar by José Andrés; Raku; SW Steakhouse; Lotus of Siam; Eiffel Tower Restaurant; Gordon Ramsay Hell’s Kitchen; Kabuto; Spago; Vanderpump Cocktail Garden; Ping Pang Pong; Bacchanal Buffet
+Consider booking reservations for these hard-to-get-into restaurants: Restaurant Guy Savoy; é Bar by José Andrés; Raku; SW Steakhouse; Lotus of Siam; Eiffel Tower Restaurant; Gordon Ramsay Hell’s Kitchen; Kabuto; Spago; Vanderpump Cocktail Garden; Ping Pang Pong; Bacchanal Buffet.

 Follow the News